sporting Schools Golf

 Check playing surface for hazards such as stones, holes, wet areas etc.;

-Three Metre Rule - swing circles/mats are 3 three metres apart
+3 Meter Rule - swing circles/mats are 3 meters apart

 Stop - Look - Swing - no practice swings unless instructed;